galister/wlx-overlay-s/README.md

 - While using ORANGE laser, all keystrokes will have SHIFT applied.
 - Purple laser has no effect as of now.

 **Modifier Keys** are sticky.
-They will remain pressed until you press a non-modifier key, or toggle them off.
+They will remain pressed until a non-modifier key is pressed, the modifier gets toggled off, or the keyboard gets hidden.

 ### Default Bindings